3rdIteration/Satochip-DIY/readme.md

 Once complete, you will notice that there is a new folder that was created called `Build` which will contain all of the compiled applets.

 ## Flashing Applets to Javacards
 This repository includes a release of [GlobalPlatformPro](https://github.com/martinpaljak/GlobalPlatformPro) which can be used to flash the applets.

+**GlobalPlatformPro requires a working installation of Java, so if you didn't install Java at an earlier step, you need to do that before proceeding...**

 To flash the appletse using the default AIDs (Which is required to work with existing Satochip compatible software) you can use the following commands.